Coat of arms of Bologna: History

 The first one to appear as the symbol of the commune was the red cross, its first account was a drawing that can be seen in the margin of a document dating back to 1259, regarding the banner of Bologna, while the first colored depiction is found in a 1311's codex by the Statuti dell'arte dei Drappieri.
-According to Cherubino Ghirardacci in his book Historia di Bologna, the red cross would have originate during the First Crusade when Lodovico Bianchetti gave a banner depicting the cross, an ensign used by the Bolognese crusaders, to Tartaro Tencarari, so that he could give it to the Magistrate of Bologna, who then decided to adopt it as the symbol of the city.
+According to Cherubino Ghirardacci in his book Historia di Bologna, the red cross would have originated during the First Crusade when Lodovico Bianchetti gave a banner depicting the cross, an ensign used by the Bolognese crusaders, to Tartaro Tencarari, so that he could give it to the Magistrate of Bologna, who then decided to adopt it as the symbol of the city.
 Another tradition says that the coat of arms was adopted when bologna was a member of the Lombard League, but both of these hypothesis are often discarded as it's more likely that the cross was adopted as a symbol for the Bolognese militia and that it was later adopted as a symbol of the city as a whole.

 Although a legend says that the Chief of Anjou was added to represent the fabled donation of the Oriflamme made by Charles VI of France to the city in 1389, the chief was actually added during the war between the Papacy and the Empire as a symbol of the city's allegiance to the Guelph's faction and to the Pope.